jrief/django-formset/README.md

 `df-disable="condition"` on an input fields or on a fieldsets, one can hide or disable these marked fields.
 This `condition` can be any expression evaluating the current field values of the formset.

+## Alternative Widgets

+**django-formset** provides alternative widgets for many fields provided by Django.
+For instance:

+### Widgets for Django's `DateField`

+Modern browsers provide a built-in date picker, which now can be used instead of the default `<input type="text">` widget.
+In addition to that, **django-formset** provides custom web components which adopt themselves to the chosen CSS framework.
+This allows to render the date picker in the same style as the rest of the form.

 ## How does this all work?